ratgdo/homekit-ratgdo/README.md

 This updates the name reported to HomeKit and for mDNS device discovery.
 The default name is _Garage Door ABCDEF_ where the last 6 characters are set to the MAC address of the ratgdo device.
 Changing the name after pairing with HomeKit does not change the name within HomeKit or Apple Home.

+### Door Close Delay

+You can select up-to 60 second delay before door starts closing.
+During the delay period the garage door lights will flash and you may hear the relay clicking, but there is no audible beep.

+### Require Password

+If selected then all the action buttons _except reboot_, and access to the settings page, will require authentication.
+Default is not required.

+### Receive Logs

+This option is not available on mobile devices.
+On a desktop browser all server firmware logs can be displayed in the javascript console log.
+On some browsers you may need to enable developer mode before you can open the javascript console.

 ### Door Protocol

 Set the protocol for your model of garage door opener.
 This defaults to Security+ 2.0 and you should only change this if necessary.

-### Require Password
+### WiFi Version

-If selected then all the action buttons _except reboot_, and access to the settings page, will require authentication.
-Default is not required.
+If the device faile to connect reliably and consistently to your WiFi network it may help to lock it to a specific WiFi version.
+The ratgdo supports 802.11b, 802.11g and 802.11n on the 2.4GHz WiFi band and by default will auto-select.
+If it helps in your network, select the specific version you wish to use.
+Note: If you select a version that your network does not support then the ratgdo will revert to auto-select and reboot itself after 30 seconds.

+### WiFi Tx Power

+You can set the WiFi transmit power to between 0 and 20 dBm.
+It defaults to the maximum (20.5 dBm, displayed as 20 dBm) but you may wish to fine tune this to control how the device connects to available WiFi access points.

 ### Reboot Every

 During early devlopment there were several reports that the ratgdo device would reset itself and loose its pairing with HomeKit.
 To reduce the chance of this occuring a regular (e.g. daily) reboot of the device provided a work-around.
 The firmware is far more stable now and it is hoped that this is no longer required.
 This setting may be removed in future versions.

-### WiFi Version

-If the device faile to connect reliably and consistently to your WiFi network it may help to lock it to a specific WiFi version.
-The ratgdo supports 802.11b, 802.11g and 802.11n on the 2.4GHz WiFi band and by default will auto-select.
-If it helps in your network, select the specific version you wish to use.
-Note: If you select a version that your network does not support then the ratgdo will revert to auto-select and reboot itself after 30 seconds.

 ## How do I upgrade?